SETI/rms-opus/deploy/README.md

 if you are instead looking to update the OPUS database with new data, see http://github.com/basilleaf/opus_admin

-1. Run tests locally, push to server, move files to web root, run tests remotely
+1. Run tests locally, push to server, move files to web root, refresh caches, run tests remotely

         fab tests_local push deploy cache_reboot tests